lwjglgamedev/vulkanbook/bookcontents/chapter-10/chapter-10.md

     }
 }
 ```

-This class creates in its constructor (y calling the `createAttachments` method) the output attachments, the rendre pass and the framebuffer itself (by calling the `createFrameBuffer` method).
+This class creates in its constructor (by calling the `createAttachments` method) the output attachments, the render pass and the frame buffer itself (by calling the `createFrameBuffer` method).
 The reference to the `SwapChain`, received in the constructor is used to get the size of the rendering area.
 Remember that there are no separate sets per swap chain image.
 It also provides a method to support resizing (`resize`), which recreates the attachments and the frame buffer.
 There is no need to recreate the render pass since the format and the number of attachments will not change.

-We weill create a new class responsible of rendering the firs render pass (geometry phase) named `GeometryRenderActivity` which starts like this:
+We will create a new class responsible of rendering the first render pass (geometry phase) named `GeometryRenderActivity` which starts like this:

 ```java
 public class GeometryRenderActivity {

     private static final String GEOMETRY_FRAGMENT_SHADER_FILE_GLSL = "resources/shaders/geometry_fragment.glsl";
     private static final String GEOMETRY_FRAGMENT_SHADER_FILE_SPV = GEOMETRY_FRAGMENT_SHADER_FILE_GLSL + ".spv";
     private static final String GEOMETRY_VERTEX_SHADER_FILE_GLSL = "resources/shaders/geometry_vertex.glsl";